A topic from the subject of Introduction to Chemistry in Chemistry.

 • Nuclei are the central cores of atoms, and they contain protons and neutrons.
 Protons have a positive charge, while neutrons have no charge.

 • Radioactive isotopes are isotopes of an element that have unstable nuclei.
 These nuclei decay over time, emitting radiation in the form of alpha particles, beta particles, or gamma rays.
+Different decay modes change the atomic number and/or mass number of the nucleus.

 • Half-life is the time it takes for half of the radioactive atoms in a sample to decay.
+This is a characteristic property of each radioactive isotope.

 Equipment and Techniques

-• Geiger counter detects and measures radiation.
+• Geiger counter detects and measures radiation by ionizing gas.

 • Radioactive tracers are radioactive isotopes that are used to track the movement of atoms or molecules in a system.